UNC Wilmington Seahawks: Women's basketball

-The UNC Wilmington women's basketball program completed its 37th season of competition in 2010-11, including the last 25 as a member of the NCAA Division I ranks.
-The Seahawks began as a member of the Association for Intercollegiate Athletics for Women in 1973-74 and spent 10 years as a member until the association's disbandment following the 1982-83 season.
+The UNC Wilmington women's basketball program completed its 37th season of competition in 2010–11, including the last 25 as a member of the NCAA Division I ranks.
+The Seahawks began as a member of the Association for Intercollegiate Athletics for Women in 1973–74 and spent 10 years as a member until the association's disbandment following the 1982–83 season.

-UNCW joined the National Association of Intercollegiate Athletics for one season, recording a program best mark of 22-6 that year before joining the NCAA Division I ranks as a member of the ECAC-South Conference in 1984 (the league changed its name to the Colonial Athletic Association in 1985).
+UNCW joined the National Association of Intercollegiate Athletics for one season, recording a program best mark of 22–6 that year before joining the NCAA Division I ranks as a member of the ECAC-South Conference in 1984 (the league changed its name to the Colonial Athletic Association in 1985).

-The Seahawks have made two appearances in the Colonial Athletic Association championship game, falling both times to Old Dominion (92-49 in 2000 and 76-48 in 2002).
-UNCW's best regular-season finish came in 2010-11, when the Seahawks finished in a tie for second place with Old Dominion University, one game behind regular season champion James Madison.
+The Seahawks have made two appearances in the Colonial Athletic Association championship game, falling both times to Old Dominion (92–49 in 2000 and 76–48 in 2002).
+UNCW's best regular-season finish came in 2010–11, when the Seahawks finished in a tie for second place with Old Dominion University, one game behind regular season champion James Madison.

-Track & field
+Track and field

 The men's and women's track & field programs have a long history of success including 11 Colonial Athletic Association Men's Team Championships, 168 Individual Champions, and 478 All-Colonial Athletic Association performances.
 The team has represented UNCW at the NCAA national level on 119 occasions, including nine times at the NCAA Finals.
 Anna Raynor was named an All-American in the javelin on three occasions.
 She also finished third at the USA National Championships in 2007 and competed at the US Olympic Trials in 2008.
 Seahawk track & field athletes have been named Colonial Athletic Association Most Valuable Athlete six times, and Colonial Athletic Association Athlete of the Year four times.
 Academically, they have earned U.S. Track & Field and Cross Country Coaches Association All-Academic individual (35x) and team (38x) recognition, as well as Colonial Athletic Association Scholar Athlete of the Year on four occasions.